 What do you gain by attending the e-School on Quality for Testing Laboratories?

 Practical knowledge as a process specialist in a (bio)chemical and physical test laboratory on:

-- evaluating measurement uncertainty and analysing it from the point of view of the client’s requirements,
+evaluating measurement uncertainty and analyzing it from the point of view of the client's requirements,